Director of Community Development, Timothy E Thwing

 The Zoning Board of Appeals is charged with hearing requests for variances or interpretations to specific Zoning Ordinance provisions.
 The board meets monthly and all appeals require a public hearing with notices sent to properties within 300 feet of the site.
 Staff prepares a written report of findings on all appeals.
 Considerable time is spent to ensure that all information is accurate and the appellant’s intent is clear.

 The DDA in recent years has added activities associated with the marketing and promotion of the downtown to its activities.
-While the DDA has hired “contract employees” to coordinate portions of these added activities and programs, they remain under the direction of the Executive Director/Planning Director and it has placed additional demands for information, service and staff time on the Planning Department.
+While the DDA has hired “contract employees” to coordinate portions of these added activities and programs, they remain under the direction of the Executive Director/Director of Community Development and it has placed additional demands for information, service and staff time on the Planning Department.
 In addition, the DDA has been designated the City’s Parking Committee.